OUseful.info is a blog in part about… things that I think may be useful in an higher education context, one day…

 Tony Hirst is:

-- Lecturer in the Department of Communication and Systems at The Open University (0.8FTE),
+- Lecturer in the Computing and Communication department at The Open University (0.8FTE),

-- data storyteller with the Open Knowledge Foundation School of Data (0.2FTE)
+- occasional open data trainer with the Open Knowledge Foundation School of Data,

 - regular blogger at OUseful.info

-With a background in electronics and artificial intelligence, he has authored on OU courses ranging from robotics to information skills, and most recently a course on computer game design and appreciation.
+With a background in electronics and artificial intelligence, he has authored on OU courses ranging from robotics to information skills, computer game design and appreciation and most recently data analysis and data management.
 He is passionate about open and lifelong education, and is actively involved in developing course models to support informal as well as formal education.
 As an open data advocate and self-proclaimed mashup artist, he gives regular workshop and conference presentations on how to create novel information services and find stories in data using freely available web tools and applications.
 (Workshop sessions available on: basic data wrangling skills; network visualisation with Gephi; simple data scraping; data cleaning with OpenRefine; writing charts with ggplot and RCharts.)